ashutoshbw/headless-calendar/README.md

     <h3>What is a weekday exactly?</h3>
   </summary>

 Here the term weekday has a liitle bit different meaning than ordinary langauge.
-Here all 7 days makes weekdays.
+Here all 7 days make the set of weekdays.
 There is a start weekday and end weekday.
 The default start weekday is Sunday.

 </details>